GB127/SRC-statistics/README.md

 This will generate a giant plot that will plot all the saves.
 Expect to witness a giant spaghetti if the user has a lot of runs.
 I made this because it's fun.

 ### Histogram of the Saves:
-You have three kind of histogram available:
+You have three kinds of histogram available:
 - PB%: Histogram of the Percentages shaved.
 Maximum will always be at least 100%
-- Improvements : Histogram of the difference of PB-first run
+- Improvements : Histogram of the differences of PB-first run
 - time : Histogram of the PB times
     - Note: The difference here vs. the PB section is that this will include only PBs that have at least one improvements.